 The conditional piece of code beginning on line 47 allows the window size to be restricted to five bits.
 This logic is used to ensure the table of precomputed powers of G remains relatively small.

-The for loop on line 60 initializes the M array while lines 61 and 76 compute the value of $\mu$ required for Barrett reduction.
+The for loop on line 60 initializes the M array while lines 71 and 76 through 85 initialize the reduction function that will be used for this modulus.

 - More later.

 7.4 Quick Power of Two